fastverse/fastverse/README.md

  badges: end -->

-The *fastverse* is a complimentary suite of high-performance packages for statistical computing and data manipulation in R. Developed independently by different people, *fastverse* packages jointly contribute to the objectives of:
+The *fastverse* is a suite of complementary high-performance packages for statistical computing and data manipulation in R. Developed independently by various people, *fastverse* packages jointly contribute to the objectives of:

 - Speeding up R through heavy use of compiled code (C, C++, Fortran)
 - Enabling more complex statistical and data manipulation operations in R
 - Reducing the number of dependencies required for advanced computing in R

-The `fastverse` package integrates and provides utilities for easy installation, loading and management of these packages.
+The `fastverse` package integrates, and provides utilities for easy installation, loading and management of these packages.
 It is an extensible framework that allows users to (permanently) add or remove packages to create a 'verse' of packages suiting their general needs.
 Separate 'verses' can be created for different projects.

 *fastverse* packages are jointly attached with `library(fastverse)`, and several functions starting with `fastverse_` help manage dependencies, detect namespace conflicts, add/remove packages from the *fastverse* and update packages.